advait-shah/Multiple-Linear-Regression-on-2D-surface-Data-using-Python/README.md

 Multiple linear regression model implementation from scratch in Python using only Numpy and Matplotlib

 10-fold cross validation
-MSE used errors with Regularization term used as loss function for finding optimal weights Tuned ridge regularization lambda hyperparameter
+MSE used errors with Regularization term used as loss function for finding optimal weights (convex optimization problem) Tuned ridge regularization lambda hyperparameter